Luis Cabrera Lobato: Biography

 Following Madero's assassination in February 1913 during General Victoriano Huerta's coup d'état and then restoration of Porfirian policies, Cabrera joined the Constitutionalist faction headed by Venustiano Carranza.
-Cabrera was "one of the 'First Chief's' principal aides, often credited for being the intellectual behind and theorist of Carrancismo."
+Cabrera was "one of the 'First Chief's' principal aides, often credited for being the intellectual behind and theorist of Carrancismo".

 Under Venustiano Carranza he was responsible for the Finance and Public Credit branch from 1914 to 1917, and was Secretary of Finance and Public Credit from 1919 to 1920.
-As political opponent of Pascual Ortiz Rubio, he was deported to Guatemala in 1931, but he returned after a short time.
-Under the presidency of Venustiano Carranza, Luis Cabrera served also as Constitutionalist delegate to the Niagara Falls negotiations, where the recognition of Carranza as Mexico's President by the U.S. government and the drawback of the U.S. troops from Veracruz were discussed.
-In 1933, Luis Cabrera declined the candidacy for president, which was offered him by the Partido Anti-rreeleccionista.
+Under the presidency of Venustiano Carranza, Luis Cabrera served also as Constitutionalist delegate to the Niagara Falls peace conference, where the recognition of Carranza as Mexico's president by the U.S. government and the drawback of the U.S. troops from Veracruz were discussed.
+As a political opponent of Pascual Ortiz Rubio, he was deported to Guatemala in 1931, but he returned after a short time.
+In 1933, Luis Cabrera declined the candidacy for president, which was offered him by the Anti-Re-electionist Party.

-A second time the candidacy was offered him by the Partido Acción Nacional in 1946, but he declined it again.
+The candidacy was offered him a second time by the National Action Party (PAN) in 1946, but he declined it again.
 After 1950 he had his own lawyer's office and became adviser of president Adolfo Ruiz Cortines.